 The third is what one could call a well-developed technology of consciousness, consisting of detailed know-how in the areas of change and transformation.
 Some of this is already used for therapy and personal development, but there is much more that as yet has been hardly tapped into.

 There is one more application of the Indian psychological know-how that till now has not been used at all, though it has the potential to revolutionise psychology in a manner similar to the way physical technology has revolutionised the hard sciences.
 The know-how of the physical sciences allows them to make instruments that help them to create new know-how of the same type but of ever greater power and sophistication.
-There are many factors that have been essential to make the incredibly fast, cumulative progress in the hard sciences possible, but from a technical standpoint this creation of instruments may well be the crux.
+One can think of many factors that may have played a role in making the incredibly fast, cumulative progress in the hard sciences possible, but from a technical standpoint this creation of ever better instruments must have been one of them.
 Interestingly, the Indian tradition has developed something quite similar for psychology.
 The yoga-based technology of consciousness was not only meant to find infinite delight, but also to develop true Knowledge, and one of the ways it worked towards this end was by converting our own human nature into a more reliable and precise instrument for the generation of psychological knowledge.
-One of the central themes of this book is that if we can make this operational on the scale modern academics allows, our collective progress in the psychological domain may well become as quickly cumulatively progressive as the hard sciences already are.
+One of the central themes of this book is that if we can make this operational on the scale modern academics allows, our collective progress in the psychological domain may well become as quickly cumulative as the hard sciences already are.
 Sri Aurobindo envisaged that in due time progress in this area would dwarf the technological progress we have made in the material sciences.
 [EXACT QUOTE AND REF]